Chromosome Painting: how recombination mixes ancestral colors: Introduction

 \end{theorem} Recall that the RHS goes to $0$ either when $\rho \to \infty$ or $\alpha \to \infty$.
 As already mentioned (see \eqref{scaling0}), these two scaling limits are equivalent.
 We let the reader refer to Section \ref{section4} for a proof of this result.

 \begin{rem} The latter result provides an approximation of the invariant distribution of the ARG for a large recombination rate.
-Other studies in this regime rather focus on the genetic diversity of a sample of $n$ individuals at $k$ loci (joint site frequency spectrum, where recombination induces a non-trivial correlation between sites), see e.g., \cite{jenkins1, jenkins} in the case $k=2$ and \cite{bhaskar} for general $k$.
+Other studies in this regime rather focus on the genetic diversity of a sample of $n$ individuals at $k$ loci (joint site frequency spectrum, where genetic linkage induces a non-trivial correlation between sites), see e.g., \cite{jenkins1, jenkins} in the case $k=2$ and \cite{bhaskar} for general $k$.
 In those studies, the authors are interested in the observable differences between individual genomes due to mutations having occurred \emph{since} the last common ancestor at each locus.
-In \cite{jenkins}, the authors defined the so-called \textit{loose-linkage coalescent}, which is the multivariate backward-time process following the $n$ lineages at each of loci.
+In \cite{jenkins}, the authors defined the so-called \textit{loose-linkage coalescent}, which is the multivariate backward-time process following the $n$ lineages at each locus.
 In contrast, we are only interested in the history of these lineages \emph{beyond} the common ancestor, once the ancestral population has reached fixation.
-The two approaches look at different time-scales and look at different regimes of the ancestral process (transient phase vs invariant phase of the ARG). \end{rem}
+The two approaches look at different time-scales and look at different regimes of the ancestral process (transient phase vs invariant phase of the ARG). {More precisely, in \cite{jenkins} the state space is paths of transitions from a given partition to the finest partition and the most probable state is the path comprising only recombination events.
+By considering excursions that deviate from the most probable path via occasional coalescences, one can obtain an asymptotic formula for the sampling distribution.
+In our paper the most probable state is the finest partition, and excursions are sequences of states bringing different loci together transiently.} \end{rem}